PSYCHOLOGY AND STRESS MANAGEMENT IN DIVER TRAINING: A SCIENTIFIC ANALYSIS

 The Psychological Context in Scuba Diving

 Research in the field of psychology applied to diving reveals that stressful situations significantly impact divers’ performance, especially in times of emergency.
-Morgan et al. (2020) observed that 65% of divers report increased stress in adverse conditions, such as low visibility or strong currents.
+Morgan et al. (2020) observed that 65% of divers report increased stress in adverse conditions, such as low visibility or strong curves.
 In addition, studies indicate that internal factors, such as performance anxiety, contribute to reduced cognitive and motor efficiency.

 According to Fuller, R. (2016), in research conducted at Kansas State University, the SCAT (Sports Competition Anxiety Test) graph shows a significant reduction in anxiety levels in seven divers after the application of targeted psychological interventions, such as controlled breathing techniques and mindfulness strategies [Fig. 2].
 This reduction was especially significant in the moments preceding high-pressure underwater activities, highlighting the importance of training that integrates emotional and technical aspects.
-The study reinforces that adequate management of anxiety can not only improve divers’ performance, but also increase their safety in risky situations, corroborating the need for psychological attention in the training of these professionals.
+The study reinforces that suitable management of anxiety can only improve divers’ performance, but also increase their safety in risk situations, corroborating the need for psychological attention in the training of these professionals.

 Figure 2 – Credit: Fuller, R. (2016)

-A 2022 study published in Current Psychology by Springer Link explored the psychophysiological response to stress in recreational divers.
+A 2022 study published in Current Psychology by Springer Link explored the psychophysical response to stress in recreational divers.
 The results demonstrated that negative emotional experiences, such as performance anxiety, can be mitigated with specific interventions, such as realistic simulations of adverse conditions and the practice of controlled breathing techniques.
 The study also found that well-trained recreational divers had a 30% reduction in the rate of stress episodes compared to those who received only technical training.

 Figure 3 – Credit: Author’s study

-International Maritime Health by Via Medica Journals, analyzed the stress response in divers, highlighting the role of panic as a decisive factor in accidents and fatalities.
+International Maritime Health by Via Medica Journals, analyzed the stress response in diverse, highlighting the role of panic as a decisive factor in accidents and fatalities.
 The research emphasizes that unmanaged stress can lead to impairment of motor and cognitive functions, increasing the risk of serious incidents.

 Impact of Stress on the Learning Process